gduscher/MSE672-Introduction-to-TEM/Introduction/install_conda.rst

 Downloading and installing Anaconda is simple.

-    Go to the `Anaconda distribution homepageLink text <https://www.anaconda.com/products/individual>`_ and download the graphical installer.
+    Go to the `Anaconda distribution homepage <https://www.anaconda.com/products/individual>`_ and download the graphical installer.
-    Be sure to download Anaconda for Python 3.8 for the appropriate operating system.
+    Be sure to download Anaconda for Python 3.8 (or higher) for the appropriate operating system.
     Follow the on-screen instructions for installation.
     You may be prompted for optional installations, like PyCharm.
 You will not need these for the course.